-- 1 (20.04.1994) PROPRIETOR: JANE BLOGGS of 2, 2DD and JOE SMITH of 2 Example Street, Cambridgeshi - (01.10.1984) RESTRICTION: No disposition by a sole pr being a trust corporation) under which capital money ar except under an order of the register or of the Court.
+1 (20.04.1994) PROPRIETOR: JANE BLOGGS of 2, 2DD and JOE SMITH of 2 Example Street, Cambridgeshi

+(01.10.1984) RESTRICTION: No disposition by a sole pr being a trust corporation) under which capital money ar except under an order of the register or of the Court.

-If extract is dated after the completion of measure, we will use the date the premises was bought by the relevant persons.
-If bought before the completion of measure, we will assume the premises had not changed hands in the period in-between
+If the extract is dated after the completion of the measure, you can use the date the premises was bought by the relevant persons to demonstrate ownership of the premises at the time of the promotion of the measure.